 As a project manager, Grace Maze specializes in event planning and management drawing on her experiences in working with a team to plan and execute world class events.

 Prior to joining Hathaway Strategies in November 2012, Grace served as Executive Assistant to the Director of Entertainment at the 2012 Republican National Convention in Tampa, Florida, where she was responsible for booking, management and hospitality for all musical acts appearing at the convention.

 A Central Indiana native, Grace is a graduate of the University of Southern Indiana (2010) with a BA in Marketing and a double minor in Public Relations and Advertising.

 She is well known for stalking IndyCAR drivers, dreams about starring in the hit reality show Duck Dynasty and not-so-secretly hopes to marry Dale Earnhardt, Jr. She also enjoys country music concerts and four wheeling the back roads of Indiana.

-Most recently, Melissa was responsible for overseeing the completion of construction of Georgia Street, the renowned downtown Indianapolis outdoor event venue.
+Most recently, Melissa was responsible for overseeing the completion of the construction of Georgia Street, the renowned downtown Indianapolis outdoor event venue.
 She handled day-to-day operations and maintenance of the venue as well as event coordination and planning.
 Under her direction, Georgia Street saw a 300% increase in event rentals in just two years.

 Melissa also serves on the Indianapolis Board of Public Safety, volunteers for Purchased, Inc., a local non-profit with a focus on education and awareness of human trafficking, is the Republican Township Chair for Washington Township and just happens to be an avid flag football player and runner.